History of St. Bees School: Failed Speech Day Bombing, 1932

 The investigation proceeded with Special Branch and local police officers making inquiries in London and in the area around St. Bees.
 Lord Lloyd was put under uniformed police protection for the remainder of the case.
 On 19 July two brothers from Macclesfield were served summonses.
-Maurice E. Davenport, 25, and Basil H. Davenport, 29, appeared before the Whitehaven magistrates on 25 July and were charged under the Explosives Act of 1883 with intent to cause injury to property.
+Maurice E. Davenport, 25, and Basil H. Davenport, 29, appeared before the Whitehaven magistrates on 25 July and were charged under the Explosive Substances Act 1883 with intent to cause injury to property.
 The device, which was described in detail in court, turned out to be not as powerful as previously stated (Watts had said that it could kill 20 people), but had a powerful enough black-powder charge with which to set afire the speaker's platform.
 The Magistrates ruled that the evidence was not sufficient to proceed to trial and the summonses against the two brothers were dropped.
 The affair was ruled as an audacious hoax.

 However, in 1955 the spectre of attempted assassination was raised once again.
 In Singapore during the Malayan Emergency a warehouse had been burnt out and arson suspected.
 The night-watchman, an elderly Indian who was believed to be connected to a revolutionary group which terrorised merchants for money, was questioned by police.
 He confessed to setting a bomb which burned down the warehouse, and then suddenly claimed that he had once been a member of a group pledged to killing Lord Lloyd.
 He claimed to have manufactured a bomb, travelled to Cumberland disguised as a peddler and planted the bomb at St. Bees School under the cover of darkness.
 Twenty years after the "Speech Day Bombing", and on the other side of the world, the old man's story was dismissed as untrue boasting.
 For bombing the warehouse the night-watchman was sentenced to a long term of imprisonment but was killed in jail less than two months into his term of sentence.
 The bomb incident officially remains a hoax.